 - Clean the air with an air purifier

 In addition to pet dander, an air purifier can neutralize other airborne pollutants, like viruses, mold spores, bacteria, pollen, smoke and chemical odors.
 Why not invest in one for better indoor air quality?
-Pick up an air purifier at your local home improvement store or ask Stiles Heating & Cooling to install one in your home.
+Pick up an air purifier at your local home improvement store or ask Stiles Heating, Cooling, & Plumbing to install one in your home.

 These tips will keep your home’s indoor air clean and healthy while you love your pet with all your heart.
 You can find more information on indoor air quality in this “Care for Your Air” guide from the United States Environmental Protection Agency (EPA).

-Call Stiles Heating & Cooling for even more tips on indoor air quality for pet owners or to schedule an HVAC maintenance appointment.
+Call Stiles Heating, Cooling, & Plumbing for even more tips on indoor air quality for pet owners or to schedule an HVAC maintenance appointment.
 We can also check how breathable your air is through an Indoor Air Quality (IAQ) evaluation.